chowed/restaurants-open/README.md

 ### How it works

-The entrypoint of the app is at /app/index.js, where the class `Restaurant` is created.
+The entrypoint of the app is at `/app/index.js`, where the class `Restaurant` is created (lives in `app/restaurant.js`).
 The constructor method reads the `restaurant_data.json` file and provides access to this data.
 The function `getRestaurantsOpenAt` takes in the user's input day and time in the form of a luxon DateTime object as its parameter.

 The restaurants in `restaurant_data.json` are iterated through and each segment of the restaurant's `opening_hours` (each one is separated by a `;`) get checked by calling the helper function `checkOpeningDaysAndHours`, which passes in the DateTime object and passes in a segment.